Skip to content Skip to footer

 EFFECT OF RADIATION ON THE HUMAN BODY

-The effect of radiation on the body varies depending on several factors, such as radiation dose and duration of exposure and tissue sensitivity.
+The effect of radiation on the body varies depending on several factors, such as radiation dose, duration of exposure, and tissue sensitivity.

 In practice, the radiation dose absorbed depends on the source of radiation.
 The following sources of radiation are listed from least to most energetic.

-• Man-made sources consist primarily of diagnostic X-rays and nuclear medicine.
+• Artificial sources consist primarily of diagnostic X-rays and nuclear medicine.

 • Radioactive isotopes consist of energetic alpha, beta, gamma, and neutrons.
-Particularly used in nuclear power facilities, health care, research labs, and the military.
+It is mainly used in nuclear power facilities, health care, research labs, and the military.

-The radiation dose of naturally occurring sources has no acute systemic effect on the body because of its low energies that resemble only 0,0032 Gy (0,32 rads) annually on average.
-Also, exposure to man-made sources resembles slight values, 0,0062 Gy (0,62 rads) annually on average due to its relatively low energies.
+The radiation dose of naturally occurring sources has no acute systemic effect on the body because its low energies resemble only 0,0032 Gy (0,32 rads) annually on average.
+Also, exposure to artificial sources resembles slight values, 0,0062 Gy (0,62 rads) annually, due to its relatively low energies.

-However, exposure to some of the radioactive isotopes is quite different due to the decay of energetic alpha, beta, gamma, and neutrons.
-Absorbing a single dose within a very short time damages more than absorbing the same dose given over a longer time (weeks to months).
+However, exposure to some radioactive isotopes is quite different due to the decay of energetic alpha, beta, gamma, and neutrons.
+They are absorbing a single dose within a very short time damages more than absorbing the same dose over a longer time (weeks to months).

-The most common radioactive isotopes found as air release at nuclear accidents (leakage from nuclear power plants) at Chernobyl and Fukushima are:
+The most common radioactive isotopes found as air release at nuclear accidents (leakage from nuclear power plants) at Chornobyl and Fukushima are:

 Caesium-137 (γ) 661 (85%)* 30 years